-There are factors that may result in the awarded funding being rescinded and reallocated.
-These include, but are not limited to, an OMH determination that the agency has failed to adequately progress a project, i.e., not able to fill the units and maintain a 90% occupancy level, within 18 months of the award notification date.
-In the instance of reallocation of funding, OMH will begin with the next highest scoring proposal.
+There are a number of factors that may result in the contract being reassigned.
+This includes, but is not limited to, an OMH determination that the agency has failed to adequately progress program development, i.e., within 18 months of the contract start date, not being able to fill the units and maintain a 90% occupancy level.
+A contractor will be provided notification if there is need for reassignment.